quasarframework/quasar-framework.org/source/components/handling-back-button.md

 ## Cordova Use Case
 Quasar handles the back button for you by default, so it can hide any opened Modals/Dialogs **instead of the default behavior** which is to return to the previous page (which is not a nice user experience).

-Also, when on the home route ('/') and user presses the back button on the phone/tablet, Quasar will make you app exit.
+Also, when on the home route ('/') and user presses the back button on the phone/tablet, Quasar will make your app exit.
 Should you wish to disable this behavior, then you can do so by configuring quasar.conf.js:

 ```js
 // Quasar v0.17+ only